 Fold in the ricotta: Add the ricotta mixture to the sauced pasta and gently fold it in, making sure to leave large pockets of ricotta throughout.

 Assemble ziti: Lightly spray a large casserole dish (9 x 13’’) with non-stick cooking spray.
 Add half of the pasta mixture to the casserole dish and gently spread in an even layer.
-Sprinkle half of the remaining parmesan and half of the mozzarella and pepperoni on top.
-Top with the rest of the pasta mixture in an even layer.
+Sprinkle half of the remaining parmesan (1/4 cup) and half of the mozzarella (1 cup) on top.
+Layer on the half of the pepperoni (1/3 cup).
+Top with the rest of the pasta mixture and spread it out in an even layer.
 Pour the remaining sauce evenly over the top.
 Top with the rest of the pepperoni.
 Sprinkle with remaining mozzarella and parmesan.

 Bake: Cover loosely with foil and bake on the middle shelf in the oven for 15 minutes.
 Remove foil and continue to bake for 15 minutes, or until cheese is bubbly and golden.